KevinRo29/JavaScript/README.md

 ## 8. BMI Calculator
 Calculate your Body Mass Index (BMI) using this application.
 Understand your body's health based on your weight and height inputs.

-## 9. YouTube Clone
-Explore a simplified version of YouTube.
-Browse and watch videos in this clone, designed to mimic some of YouTube's core features.

-## 10. File Sharing Application
-Share files seamlessly using this application.
-Upload and download files, making file sharing among users a breeze.

 Each subfolder contains the necessary resources and files for the corresponding application.
 Feel free to explore and learn from the code provided.

 ---